JoinColony/colonyJS/docs/_Docs_TaskLifecycle.md

 ```

 ## Set the `specificationHash`
 The IPFS hash is returned after adding the file to IPFS.
 Use that return to pass the specificationHash value on to the `createTask` method.

-This example uses a specification in JSON format:
+IPFS requires that files be uploaded as a `Buffer`, which is a binary representation of the data to host.

+To create that buffer, the specification must first be 'converted' to a JSON string.

 ```
-const data = Buffer.from(JSON.stringify(spec));
+// Prepare our data by passing our spec object as a JSON string to `Buffer` const data = Buffer.from(JSON.stringify(spec));
+// upload your file to IPFS
 const files = await ipfs.files.add(data)
-const { hash } = files[0];
+// set the hash when it's returned after upload const { hash } = files[0];

-colonyClient.createTask.send({ specificationHash: hash });
+// Create a new task with your IPFS hash set as the specificationHash colonyClient.createTask.send({ specificationHash: hash });
 ```

+You can also update the specificationHash by calling the `setTaskBrief` multisignature operation.
+See [multisignature transactions](/colonyjs/docs-multisignature-transactions/) for more details.

 ## Retrieve the task specification from IPFS
-To retrieve the specification from IPFS for a task that's already been created, use the `getTask` method:
+To retrieve the specification from IPFS for a task that's already been created, use the `getTask` method.

 ```
 const task = await colonyClient.getTask.call({ taskId })
-const buffer = await node.files.cat(`/ipfs/${task.specificationHash}`);
+// IPFS will provide a binary representation ('buffer') of our spec given the hash from our task const buffer = await node.files.cat(`/ipfs/${task.specificationHash}`);
-// If you used json you probably want to parse it back const contents = JSON.parse(buf.toString());
+// You likely will want to parse the buffer back into a regular JS object: const contents = JSON.parse(buffer.toString());
 ```

-You can always update the specificationHash by calling the `setTaskBrief` multisignature operation.
-See [multisignature transactions](/colonyjs/docs-multisignature-transactions/) for more details.